-where $P_i(x)$ are Legendre polynomials of order $i$, the $e_{n_q n_\parallel n_\mu n_h l_\mu l_h}$ are a set of coefficients, and \qprime is a mapping of $\sqrt{\qsq}$ to the range $[-1,+1]$.
-This model makes no assumptions about the factorisation of the different observables.
+\end{widetext} where $P_i(x)$ are Legendre polynomials of order $i$, the $e_{n_q n_\parallel n_\mu n_h l_\mu l_h}$ are a set of coefficients, and \qprime is a mapping of $\sqrt{\qsq}$ to the range $[-1,+1]$.
+This model makes no assumptions about the factorization of the different observables.
 Legendre polynomials, and $\cos m\phi$ dependencies, are used since these form an orthogonal basis.
 Note that for the $\cos\tm$ and $\phim$ dependence only even orders are allowed as there is no reason for a detection asymmetry on the muonic side of the decay.
-The coefficients $e_{n_q n_\parallel n_\mu n_h l_\mu l_h}$ are determined using the method of moments on phase-space simulation samples.
-The efficiency is parametrised using polynomials of up-to and including order 2 for the transformed mass, \qprime, order 7 for $\cos\tp$, order 0 for $\cos\tm$, order 2 for $\cos\tp$, order 4 for \phim, and order 2 for \phih.
+The coefficients $e_{n_q n_\parallel n_\mu n_h l_\mu l_h}$ are determined using the method of moments on phase space simulation samples.
+The efficiency is parametrized using polynomials of up to and including order 2 for the transformed mass, \qprime, order 7 for $\cos\tp$, order 0 for $\cos\tm$, order 2 for $\cos\tp$, order 4 for \phim, and order 2 for \phih.
 These orders are chosen based on a number of criteria outlined in the following.

-The diagonal plots in Fig.~\ref{eff:fig} show the 1-dimensional efficiency projections.
+The diagonal plots in Fig.~\ref{eff:fig} show the one-dimensional efficiency projections.
 These shapes provide a guide for the minimum orders required in the model such as a linear term for \qprime and high orders in $\cos\tp$ and $\phim$.
 The efficiency model with the chosen orders (pink shape) agrees well with the true efficiency represented by the simulation samples (black histogram).
-The off-diagonal 2-dimensional projections show the efficiency model where the colours are scaled consistently across all combinations of variables to illustrate the large changes across \qprime and $\cos\tp$ compared to all other variables.
+The off-diagonal two-dimensional projections show the efficiency model where the colors are scaled consistently across all combinations of variables to illustrate the large changes across \qprime and $\cos\tp$ compared to all other variables.